carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 This strategy will copy each OCI Image to the target Registry and will store it in the same Repository as the OCI Image originated.

-When using the following configuration
+The base configuration to enable this strategy is

 ```yaml
 apiVersion: imgpkg.carvel.dev/v1alpha1